Preserves: Text Syntax

 has the same effect as the JSON grammar forstring

-In particular, note JSON’s rules around the use of surrogate pairs for code points not in the Basic Multilingual Plane.
+In particular, note JSON’s rules around the use of surrogate pairs for scalar values not in the Basic Multilingual Plane.
 We encourage implementations to avoid using

 \u

-escapes when producing output, and instead to rely on the UTF-8 encoding of the entire document to handle non-ASCII codepoints correctly. ↩ -
+escapes when producing output, and instead to rely on the UTF-8 encoding of the entire document to handle scalar values outside the ASCII range correctly. ↩ -

 Compare with the SPKI S-expression definition of “token representation”, and with the R6RS definition of identifiers. ↩